FAQs

 The role and responsibilities of the Chairman are clearly defined and set out in writing, a copy of which is available under Shareholder Information - Key Documents & Risk Information.

-The Directors of the Company meet formally at least four times a year, meetings include updates and the review of reports from the investment manager.
+The Directors of the Company meet formally at least four times per year.
+Meetings include updates and the review of reports from the investment manager.

 The Board regularly reviews its composition and effectiveness.
 As part of its review, it considers succession planning; identification of the skills and experience required to meet future opportunities; the challenges facing the Company; and those individuals who might best provide them.
 The Board has agreed that while the benefits of diversity, including gender and ethnicity, will be taken into account for any new Director appointments, the priority would be